Back/How I AI

 Claire Vo

-To start, I picked an ambitious task: a complete redesign of the ChatPRD marketing site.
-The current site is great for our product-led growth motion, but as we move upmarket to serve more enterprise customers, I wanted something more polished and sophisticated.
-This felt like the perfect creative challenge to compare how OpenAI’s GPT-5.3 Codex and Anthropic’s Claude Opus 4.6 handle a broad, design-oriented task.
+I started with a deliberately ambitious task: redesigning the ChatPRD marketing site.
+The current site works well for product-led growth, but as we move further upmarket, I wanted something that felt more polished and enterprise-ready.
+It was a good test of how OpenAI's GPT-5.3 Codex and Anthropic's Claude Opus 4.6 handle broad, design-heavy work inside a real codebase.

 An AI assistant helps a developer refine marketing site content and structure, displaying the conversation alongside the relevant TypeScript code and project files in a multi-panel development environment.